Texada Island: Flora and fauna

 A wide variety of plants and animals can be observed in the islands forests, waters and sky.

 Texada Island is home to most of the plant species that are native to the coastal area of British Columbia.
 However its forest differs from neighbouring coastal areas for containing large amount of the inland variant of lodgepole pine (rather than the coast variant); the species can be found in record breaking sizes with trunks over half a meter in diameter and trees 60 meters tall or more.
-Douglas fir and red alder are also dominant trees in the island's forests. red cedar, Western white pine, Sitka spruce, Western hemlock, grand fir and bigleaf maple exist in smaller proportions.
+Douglas fir and red alder are also dominant trees in the island's forests.
+Red cedar, Western white pine, Sitka spruce, Western hemlock, grand fir and bigleaf maple exist in smaller proportions.
 Arbutus is common along the ocean, but not seen in the interior.
 The underbrush is formed by hundreds of shrub species with Sword Fern and Deer Fern being the most common.

 Large animals native to the island consist of only a small variant of the black-tailed Sitka deer.
-Unlike neighbouring islands and the mainland, Texada does not have any predatory mammals such wolves, cougars or bears.
+Unlike neighbouring islands and the mainland, Texada historically does not have any predatory mammals such wolves, cougars or bears.
 As a result, the deer population is dense compared to most neighbouring areas, and they are frequently seen along the island's roads.
 The high deer population also has made Texada a popular hunting location in the fall.
+However, in May–June 2025, a grizzly bear was spotted on Texada Island after swimming across Malaspina Straight from Powell River.
+This trend is expected to continue.
 Raccoons and rats have been accidentally introduced to the island.
 Garter snakes are common in all areas and fresh water turtles exist in small quantities in some of the island's lakes.
 Large birds such as bald eagles, turkey vultures, ravens and various species of hawk are plentiful in the area.